-- Awareness-driven: These are written to answer a frequently asked question, entertain the audience, and be shared over and over again.
+- Awareness Content: These are written to answer a frequently asked question, entertain the audience, and be shared over and over again.

-- Sales content: These blogs provide information to customers that are already considering buying your product or service.
+- Sales Centric Content: These blogs provide information to customers that are already considering buying your product or service.

 Ebooks, white papers, and case studies are other forms of written content that can enhance your marketing efforts.
 If your small business focuses on a technical niche, such as technology, finance, or healthcare, these forms of written content are excellent ways to improve lead generation.